oci-playground/freebsd-podman-testing/README.md

 Q. I am getting a golang exception while executing "podman build"

-A. You might hit a new bug.
-We suggest to use the "buildah build" command with the same syntax.
+A. You might hit a new [bug](https://github.com/containers/buildah/pull/5580).
+We suggest to use the "buildah build" command with the same syntax or switch to the latest package branch.
+See the paragraph "Building your own container" of this file.